 Ideally, the courses should be undertaken as set out in the Nautical Institute scheme.
 Sea time recorded before the Induction / Basic course will no longer be accepted if you are entering the training scheme after January 1, 2015 .

 On successful completion of the Induction/Basic course the prospective Dynamic Positioning Operator will be issued with a Nautical Institute's Dynamic Positioning Operator's logbook by MPT in which the courses, sea time and suitability as a DPO are recorded by the company.

-These courses cannot be taken in consecutive weeks (back to back.)
+The DP Induction and Advanced courses may not be taking in consecutive weeks (back to back.)
 This is because the seagoing familiarization gives the prospective DPO the opportunity to reinforce, consolidate and put into practice lessons learned during the Induction / Basic course.

 Dynamic Positioning Induction / Basic